nomemory/andreinc-site/_posts/2021-01-25-computing-eigenvalues-and-eigenvectors-using-qr-decomposition.md

   0.02525882+0.1916334j   0.02525882-0.1916334j ]
 ```

-This time we were not that close, but we manage to find a few eigenvalues.
+This time we were not that close, but we managed to find a few eigenvalues.

 And it was even slower.
-Plus the temperature of my CPU increased drastically.
+Plus, the temperature of my CPU increased drastically.

 # Improving our naive algorithm - QR with shifts (Practical QR)

-The "naive QR algorithm" works flawlessly in theory, but in practice not so good.
+The "naive QR algorithm" works flawlessly in theory, but in practice, not so good.

-So people implementing linear algebra algorithms, found a few tricks.
+So people implementing linear algebra algorithms found a few tricks.
 One of those tricks is called "shifts".

 So we play a little with our initial decomposition $$A_{k} = Q_{k} * R_{k}$$, by "attacking" the first diagonal like: